minio/minio/docs/bucket-notifications/elastic-minio.md

 ### Step 1: Add Elasticsearch endpoint to Minio

 The default location of Minio server configuration file is ``~/.minio/config.json``.
-Update the Elasticsearch configuration block in ``config.json`` as follows.
+Update the Elasticsearch configuration block in ``config.json`` as follows:

 ```
 "elasticsearch": {